zuozhenggh/learning-library/sprints/data-management/sprint-sql/aggregate-queries/aggregate-queries.md

-# How can I write aggregate queries on table in Oracle database?
+# How can I write aggregate queries on a table in the Oracle database?

 Duration: 2 minutes